To my dearest Business Chicks tribe,

 From the moment I checked in at the resort, I met two women I would continue to run into over the course of the next few days, offering me sincere generosity and warmth.
 To the new friend I met at the pool and then happened to be placed next to at dinner that night, to the women I have mutual friends with and had been chatting to in the Business Chicks Facebook group, this exhausted woman who had arrived on her own was buoyed by many.

-Our MC for the conference, is truly a master of her craft – could anyone do it like (my new best friend!)
-Karen James aka KJ?
+Our MC for the conference is truly a master of her craft – could anyone do it like (my new best friend!)
+Karen James aka KJ.
 The speakers, as you can read about in detail via the recaps, are the best of the best.
-Be prepared to laugh, to cry, to go deep, to learn in a way you have never learned before and to flat out immerse yourself in the absolute plethora of possibility.
+Be prepared to laugh, to cry, to go deep, to learn in a way you have never learned before and to flat out immerse yourself in the absolute plethora of possibilities.

 My hot tips for your Movers and Breakers experience:

 - If you cannot book when the next conference is advertised, don’t be sad.
 Start a special savings plan so you are ready for the following year – I know I will be!